Skip advert

 Space is the key priority for large family car buyers.
 There needs to be enough room for at least five passengers to travel in comfort, while the boot should also be large enough to accommodate everyone’s luggage.
 Other typical family car duties should be accounted for as well – fuel efficiency, safety, ride comfort and practicality to name a few.

-We’ve tested every car on this list, and all meet the above criteria, but come in different shapes and sizes, from SUVs to estate cars, so there’s likely to be a model to suit every buyer's needs, tastes and budget.
+We’ve tested every car on this list, and all meet the above criteria, but come in different shapes and sizes with a range of different powertrains, so there’s likely to be a model to suit every buyer's needs, tastes and budget.

 If you’d like a more general look at family cars of all sizes, you can read our list of the top 10 best family cars on sale, and we’ve covered the top 10 best seven-seater cars, as well.